kernelkit/infix/doc/networking.md

 [4]: https://www.rfc-editor.org/rfc/rfc3442
 [0]: https://frrouting.org/

-[^1]: Please note, link aggregates are not yet supported in Infix.
+[^1]: Please note, link aggregates are not yet supported.
 [^2]: Link-local IPv6 addresses are implicitly enabled when enabling
     IPv6.
 IPv6 can be enabled/disabled per interface in the
     [ietf-ip][2] YANG model.